klaarnut/user-docs/en/setting-autumation-emails.md

 # Email Template

-Make your website more you with the custom email template for email sent out to those visitors who register to your website as Welcome Email, Email Template can be useful and easier to support you.
+Make your website more you with the custom email template for emails sent out to those visitors who register to your website and website admins.
+Email Template can be useful and easier to support you.
 Custom its design to be matched your website design.

-This email template can be used for:
+Emails sent from your website will be for:

-**User Side**
+**Website Users**

 - Online Form: An email which will be sent to a user who submits the online form.